 Separate output power and ground pins allow the output drivers to be isolated from the analog circuitry.
-The power supply for the digital output buffers, OV{DD}, should be tied to the same power supply as for the logic being driven.
-For example, if the converter is driving a DSP powered by a

-1.8V supply, then OV{DD} should be tied to that same 1.8V supply.
-In CMOS mode OV{DD} can be powered with any logic voltage up to 3.6V.
+The power supply for the digital output buffers, OV{DD} , should be tied to the same power supply as for the logic being driven.
+OV{DD} can be powered with any logic voltage up to the V{DD} of the ADC.
 OGND can be powered with any voltage from ground up to 1V and must be less than OV{DD} .
 The logic outputs will swing between OGND and OV{DD} .